Revcy/Kaguya/README.md

 - After this you can run `main.py`

 # About
-Bot sending weather report by OpenWeatherMap API
+Bot sending weather report by OpenWeatherMap API.
+For bot work, you need have API Key, get after registration on openweathermap.org.
+Add API Key into module `'appid': '{here}'` in `modules\weather.py`s